intentrai/IntentR/README.md

 4. Open the Web Interface
 http://localhost:6175
 You can now:
-Create a workspace
+- Create a workspace
-Define capabilities and epics
+- Define capabilities and enablers
-Capture specification and design artifacts
+- Capture specification and design artifacts
+- Generate AI-powered test scenarios
-Explore how capabilities structure delivery and AI governance
+- Explore how capabilities structure delivery and AI governance
 5. Explore the SAWai Workflow
-Begin in the Specification phase:
+Begin in the Conception phase:
-Define vision, themes, ideation, and storyboards
+- Define vision, ideation, and storyboards
+- Get phase approval before proceeding

 Then progress through:
-Definition → Capabilities and epics
+- **Definition** → Capabilities, Enablers, and Narrative/Story Map
-Design → UI assets and design integration
+- **Design** → UI assets, frameworks, styles, and visual design
+- **Testing** → AI-generated BDD/Gherkin test scenarios
-Execution → System, code, and runtime alignment
+- **Implementation** → System configuration, AI principles, code, and runtime

-Each phase remains explicitly connected to the originating capability.
+Each phase includes an approval gate for human oversight.
+Rejections are tracked and surfaced in the sidebar navigation.
 6. Make Your First Contribution (Optional)
 Interested in contributing?
 Browse issues labeled good-first-issue